maciakl/maciak.org/_lin/grab.md

 Grab takes 2 arguments:

 1. The repository in the format `user/repo`
-3. (optional) The name of the executable within the archive
+3. (optional) The name of the executable within the archive, if it's different from the repository name

 You can skip the second argument, in which case it will default to the name of the repository (eg. `fzf`).